ryan-hill/course-in-a-box/modules/vector data/_posts/2002-01-01-sp-library.md

 ![SpatialClassesFig1](/AWRA_GIS_R_Workshop/figure/SpatialClassesFig1.png)

 The structure of S4 objects can be intimidating and a difficult to work with.
-Perhaps because of these drawbacks, there has been a big movement towards the `sf` package for working with vector data (next section).
+Perhaps because of these drawbacks, there has been a big movement towards the newer `sf` package for working with vector data (covered in a subsequent section).
 However, numerous packages still use the  `sp` object structure (see the image below tweeted by [Colin Gillespie](https://twitter.com/csgillespie/status/854438264538845184)), so we need ti to learn to navigate the current R spatial ecosystem.

 ![CRANdependencies](/AWRA_GIS_R_Workshop/figure/CRANdependencies.jpg)